 3. Check your IR35 status

-If any of your contracts during the 2021/22 tax year were caught by IR35, let your Account Manager know straight away.
+If any of your contracts during the 2023/24 tax year were caught by IR35 and were not taxed at source, let your Account Manager know straight away.
 We’ll be able to guide you through the end of the tax year.

 4. Review your final salary payments of the tax year